cooganb/web3py-tutorial/README.md

 pip 20.0.2 from /usr/local/lib/python3.7/site-packages/pip (python 3.7)
 ```

-If you’re using virtualenv, [here’s some documentation](https://web3py.readthedocs.io/en/stable/troubleshooting.html#setup-environment) about setting up a clean environment for Web3.py
+Also, if you’re using virtualenv, [here’s some documentation](https://web3py.readthedocs.io/en/stable/troubleshooting.html#setup-environment) about setting up a clean environment for Web3.py

 Great!
 We’re on our way.